rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

-This article shows you how to install and configure Jenkins version 2 for Continuous Delivery (CD) as well as Continuouse Integration (CI) using <a href="#Groovy">Groovy DSL scripts</a>.
+This article shows you how to install and configure Jenkins version 2 for Continuous Delivery (CD) as well as Continuouse Integration (CI) using <a href="#Groovy">Groovy DSL scripts</a>

+This takes a deeper dive than <a target="_blank" href="https://github.com/jenkinsci/pipeline-plugin/blob/master/TUTORIAL.md">
+The Pipeline tutorial</a>,
+expanded for production use in an enterprise setting.

 {% include _intro.html %}

 ## Jenkins2 highlights #

-This is my summary of statements by the Jenkins team on
+This adds more deep-dive details and specifics to is my summary of statements by the Jenkins team on
 <a target="_blank" href="https://jenkins.io/2.0/">https://jenkins.io/2.0</a> and
 in <a href="#Videos">videos</a> (<a target="_blank" href="https://www.youtube.com/watch?v=emV60CcDVV0&t=49m47s">
 Pipeline</a>)

-The objective of Jenkins2 is to install with a
-<a href="#RecommendedPlugins">recommended set of plugins</a>
-(a more "curated" experience than v1) that cover 80% of use cases out of the box.

 Summary of Jenkins2 features: [36:00]

 * “Pipeline” <strong>item type</strong> in Jenkins (to Freestyle)
 * Entire pipeline as text code in SCM (GitHub)
-* Multiple SCM repositories in each job
+* <a href="#MultipleSCM">Multiple SCM repositories in each job</a>
 * Pausable: Jobs can wait for manual user input before continuing

 * Jobs share global library to share scripts, functions, variables